 Alternatives rated for lower temps

-It pairs a 30,000 BTU outdoor condenser with four 9,000 BTU wall-mounted air handlers and operates effectively in temperatures ranging from minus-4 to 118 degrees Fahrenheit.
+It pairs a 30,000 BTU outdoor condenser with four 9,000 BTU wall-mounted air handlers and operates effectively in temperatures ranging from minus-4 to 118 degrees.
 At the same time, it’s a very energy efficient choice, with a 21 SEER rating.

 The Blueridge Ductless Mini-Split AC System includes some of the latest innovations in HVAC technology.
 You can make temperature adjustments using the included remote control or on your smartphone.
 Other handy features include an intelligent sleep mode, to maximize comfort while conserving energy; an automatic defrost mode; and sensors in the remote that enable the unit to redirect air flow and automatically adjust the temperature to optimize the comfort of room occupants.